In this post, I will present you a couple of ways to increase the involvement of the chest muscles in the bench press.

 3. Lower the bar under control

 4. Stick your chest out, arch your back

 5.Don’t keep your elbows too close to your body

-You shouldn’t keep your elbows your elbows too close to your body.
-Flare your elbows to the sides a little.
-This will keep the stretch of the pectoral muscles.
-If your elbows are tucked too close to your body, you are sort of reducing the tension on your chest muscles and placing more of the load on the front deltoids and upper arms.
-However, don’t flare your arms too much either because flared elbows and wide grip will kill your shoulders in a heartbeat.
-Somewhere in the middle is the best.
+You shouldn’t keep your elbows too close to your body.
+Flare them to the sides a little bit.
+This will increase the involvement of the chest in the bench.
+If your elbows are tucked too close to your body, you are shifting the stress onto the anterior deltoids and the arms.

 6. On the way up imagine that you are trying to bring your arms together